 - 40.1 The Trust must hold an annual meeting of its Members (the "Annual Members' Meeting").
-The Annual Members' Meeting shall be open to members of the public. - 40.2 In addition to the obligations set out in paragraph 40.3 below, the Council of Governors of the Trust shall present to each Annual Members' Meeting:

-- 40.2.2 the progress of the Membership Strategy; and - 40.2.3 any changes to the Membership Strategy. - 40.3 At least one member of the Board of Directors must attend each Annual Members' Meeting and present the following documents: - 40.3.1 the Annual Accounts; - 40.3.2 any report of the Auditor on them; - 40.3.3 the Annual Report.
+The Annual Members' Meeting shall be open to members of the public. - 40.2 In addition to the obligations set out in paragraph 40.3 below, the Council of Governors of the Trust shall present to each Annual Members' Meeting: - 40.2.1 a report on steps taken to secure that, taken as a whole, the actual membership of the Public Constituency is representative of those eligible for such membership; - 40.2.2 the progress of the Membership Strategy; and - 40.2.3 any changes to the Membership Strategy. - 40.3 At least one member of the Board of Directors must attend each Annual Members' Meeting and present the following documents: - 40.3.1 the Annual Accounts; - 40.3.2 any report of the Auditor on them; - 40.3.3 the Annual Report.